jealousrobot/PlexArt/README.md

 See their websites for the licenses involved with them.

 ## Change Log
+### 0.2.2
+#### New Features
+1. Reworked body.html to make it reliant on a custom XML dataset instead of using the XML as delivered from the Plex API.
+This should make the page easier to expand in the future.
+(27)
+2. Added logging using the Python loggin module.
+Launch Uffizi with the -d switch to make use of this.
+(43)
+3. Created a new details page for an item.
+Clicking on the name of an item will now take you to a page for just that item.
+For now the page just shows what can be seen in the list view, but future enhancements will bring more details.
+(20).
+#### Bug Fixes
+1. Choosing to save an image will now save the image in an image format, not text.
+(51)
+2. List or thumbnail mode will be remembered using the back button or refresh.
+(50)
+3. When refreshing an item, "none" will be displayed when the item doesn't contain anything in that field.
+For example, "none" will be displayed in the Collections field if the item doesn't belong to any collections.
+(49)
+4. Refreshing a TV show will no longer show duplicates in the Playlist field.
+(48)
+5. Fixed typos in the README.MD file.
+(23)

 ### 0.2.1
 #### New Features
 1. Issue tracking has moved to GitHub.
 All referenced issue numbers from this release forward relate to issues on GitHub.
 (16)